Soay123/SilverSatPersonalDevWork/README.md

 Vin---|530 Ohm|---|ADS1015|---Gnd
 ```

-4. Crazy footnotes
+4. Crazy footnotes About Level Shifting

 - Voltage dividers can be made of capacitors too.
-This is great if you have AC input and AC sensors:
+This is great if you have AC input and AC sensors.

 ```
 Genralized Capacitivie Reactance formula in Ohm: